andresbott/ansible-autodoc/README.md

 * todo: `# @todo: section #Taskt that need to be done` to annotate a todo
 * tags: `# @tag: tagname # description` to annotate tags
 * variables: `# @var: varname: ["some_defaut","other"] # Description of the variables` to annotate a variables

-### Not implemented:
-this is still not implemented, just an idea
 * example: the idea is that after every annotation, we can define an example block, linked to the annotation.
 ```$xslt
 # @example: title # Some description